awsdocs/amazon-route53-docs/doc_source/resource-record-sets-editing.md

 1. If you're not editing alias records, skip to step 2\.

-   If you're editing alias records that route traffic to ELB Classic, Application, or Network Load Balancers, and if you created your Route 53 hosted zone and your load balancer using different accounts, perform the procedure [Getting the DNS Name for an ELB Load Balancer](resource-record-sets-creating.md#resource-record-sets-elb-dns-name-procedure) to get the DNS name for the load balancer\.
+   If you're editing alias records that route traffic to ELB Classic, Application, or Network Load Balancers, and if you created your Route 53 hosted zone and your load balancer using different accounts, perform the procedure [Getting the DNS name for an ELB load balancer](resource-record-sets-creating.md#resource-record-sets-elb-dns-name-procedure) to get the DNS name for the load balancer\.

    If you're editing alias records for any other AWS resource, skip to step 2\.